No new evidence has been uncovered implicating Inter Milan in the Calciopoli scandal from 2006.

 Since then Juventus have appealed countless times to have the 2005/2006 Serie A title that was awarded to Inter revoked, but have failed at every single instance.

-Luciano Moggi, the disgraced former Juventus Director, has never stopped trying to push the narrative that either everyone was guilty, or no-one was guilty.
+Luciano Moggi, the disgraced former Juventus Director, has never stopped pushing the narrative that either everyone is guilty.
+Or no-one is guilty.

-The legal rationale has always been, simply speaking to the Serie A referee designator was a crime in and of itself, while for the police what was said in the conversations, determined whether something illicit actually took place.
+The legal rationale is, simply speaking to the Serie A referee designator is a crime in and of itself.

 In the coming weeks, Juventus are expecting to learn the result of their appeal with regards to the Capital Gains scandal which saw them be docked 15 points this season.

-It is perhaps in this light that Luciano Moggi’s so called USB with “new evidence” should be understood.
+It is in this light that Luciano Moggi’s USB with “new evidence” must be viewed.